SyedUmairCodes/react-weather/README.md

 ## Demo

-You can check the demo <Link to be added soon.>
+You can check the demo <a href="https://daily-forecasts.netlify.app">here.</a>

 ## Installation

 - Clone the repo
 - Run `npm install`
-- Provide the API key in the `.ENV` file
+- Provide the API key in the `API.js` file
 - Run `npm start`
 - Check the app on `localhost:3000`